How I AI

 Rapid Prototyping

 I use Figma Make to efficiently create wireframes and prototypes.
-This gives me the ability to prototype a wide range of design ideas from Lo-fi to Hi-fi, demo a variety of concepts with stakeholders, communicate expectations with the dev team and work directly from the design code level through to deployment.
+This gives me the ability to prototype a wide range of design ideas from Lo-fi to Hi-fi, demo a variety of concepts with stakeholders and clearly communicate expectations with the dev team.

 Prototyping with Figma Make